 Impact Management Objective: To create employment opportunities with potential for skills transfer, for members of the local community.
-Potential impact(s) to be promoted.
 A number of job opportunities for skilled and unskilled labour will be created during the construction phase of the development.
 Potential transfer of skills from more experienced workers to less experienced workers.
-Increase in business for local businesses within the construction industry.
-Impact Management Outcome Impact Management Outcome Social benefits from the employment opportunities created during the construction phase.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Mitigation measure Responsible party Time period Positive, therefore no mitigation necessary.
+Increase in business for local businesses within the construction industry. nstruction phase of the Impact Management Outcome Social benefits from the employment opportunities created during th e construction phase.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Positive, therefore no mitigation necessary.
 It should be noted that this impact will benefit the local community and address the issue of unemployment within the Western Cape, and country of South Africa, particularly for unskilled labourers, although temporary.
 The applicant is recommended to source local labour, contractors and sub-contractors, as well as utilize local materials and suppliers.
 Labour that previously lacked construction skills and experience, who were hired for this project, will now be able to utilize this for future developments.
-Construction phase Performance Indicator The majority of the construction team is from the local community individuals and, where appropriate, unskilled labourers.
-Skills transfer f encouraged on site.
+Construction phase Performance Indicator The majority of the construction team is from the local community, with preference given to historically disadvantaged individuals and, where appropriate, unskilled labourers.
+Skills transfer from experienced to less experienced workers is actively encouraged on site.